-In contrast, ancient grains have been cultivated for millennia as a vital source of nutrition around the world.
-They have remained virtually unchanged (hybridization has occurred naturally, if at all).
-Cultivation, harvest, and yield of these grains is challenging and not readily adaptable to modern agronomics.
+Ancient grains: In contrast, ancient grains are ones that have been cultivated for millennia as a vital source of nutrition around the world.
+They have remained virtually unchanged (hybridization has occurred naturally, if at all) and cultivation, harvest, and yield is challenging and not readily adaptable to modern agronomics.

 What makes ancient grains so healthy?

 Ancient grains are consumed as “whole” grains, which means you get the maximum nutritional benefit from them.
 Consuming the whole grain incorporates more nutritious plant parts (the fiber-dense bran and the nutrient-rich germ), which are otherwise processed out.
 The Mayo Clinic lists six healthy benefits derived from consuming fiber, four of which relate to reducing the risk of chronic diseases such as diabetes, cardiovascular disease, and cancer.